 Now, don’t get me wrong, I will take my day off or work for some holiday pay!
 Please be mindful of others who do not celebrate the holiday and respect their decision.
 As a parent, I plan on having a discussion with my son about Independence Day and Juneteenth!
 These conversations are necessary now more than ever.

 Let me tell you what Black people do celebrate around the 4th of July….Essence.
-The Essence Music Festival, also known as “the party with a purpose” is celebrating it’s 50th year.
+The Essence Music Festival, also known as “the party with a purpose.”
 The annual festival is usually held in New Orleans around the 4th of July weekend.
-This year’s festival has gone virtual due to COVID-19 with two back to back weekends of music, entertainment, empowerment and culture.
-Now that’s what I’m celebrating!
-This year’s theme is “Unstoppable.”
-Virtual experiences include Wellness House, Beauty Carnival, Wealth & Power and let’s not forget the evening concert on July 4th!
-Here’s the link!

-In 2020, we still aren’t FREE.
+In 2022, we still aren’t FREE.
 So what are you celebrating?
-As I write this blog, we are still demanding justice for Breonna Taylor.
+As I wrote this blog in 202, we were still demanding justice for Breonna Taylor.

 “I always hated the Fourth of July, even before I realized what a travesty such a celebration was for Black people in this country.” -Audrey Lourde